hbs-rcs/hbsgrid-docs/docs/index.md

     ```
     ssh USERNAME@hbsgrid.hbs.edu
     ```
-    and enter your username and password if prompted.
+    and enter your password when prompted.
         - If you are on a PC and choose to use [SecureCRT](https://hbs.service-now.com/support?id=kb_article&table=kb_knowledge&sysparm_article=KB0015137&searchTerm=securecrt), click "Quick connect..." and enter the following:
             - **Protocol**: SSH2